pjmtdw/nvim-oldfiles-cleaner/README.md

 - `oldfiles` in [fzf-lua](https://github.com/ibhagwan/fzf-lua)
 - `recent` in [Snacks.picker](https://github.com/folke/snacks.nvim)

-This `oldfiles` tracks all the opened files, so it may contain a lot of junks such as deleted files, and you might want to delete those.
+Since `oldfiles` tracks all the opened files, it may contain a lot of junks such as deleted files.

 However, `oldfiles` is not easily modifiable because it is read from the ShaDa file when NeoVim starts, and removing from the `oldfiles` does not affect ShaDa file.